 My perspective is that of a Congolese who loves hip hop and who lives and works in Brussels.
-That’s a totally different perspective from someone who grew up in, say, New York.
+That’s a totally different perspective than from someone who grew up in, say, New York.
 I am not interested in precise biographies.
 That’s why I’m not trying to present a “truth”.
 It’s all about impact to me.
-It’s much more interesting if a project results in a big question mark and not a bite-sized answer.
+It’s much more interesting if a project results in a big question mark, than in a bite-sized answer.
 The questioning isn’t over after the performance, it continues to exist.

 For your play Kuzikiliza you use the independence speech of Lumumba as a basis.
 What makes it a good starting point?

-Lumumba testified about the reality he had experienced in Congo, which was hard to accept for a number of Belgians.
-I wondered how we deal with media that overload us with information and that have so much influence on someone’s public image.
+Lumumba talked about the reality he had experienced in Congo, which was hard to accept for a number of Belgians.
+I wondered how we deal with the media that overload us with information and have so much influence on someone’s public image.
 Even if you experience lots of opposition, it’s still more interesting to make up your own mind and formulate an opinion.
 That requires time, research and constant reflection.
-That was the work around Lumumba, and what mattered to me.
+That was the work surrounding Lumumba, and the work that mattered to me.

 “We all need heroes who look like us.”

-What can a figure like Lumumba signify for future generations?
+What can a figure like Lumumba mean for future generations?

 In Belgium we are only just starting to understand that different cultures have equal value.
 We all need heroes who look like us – especially when that hero stems from a shared history.
 If you take that away from people, they no longer feel at home in society.
 Historical figures like Lumumba or the former president of Burkina Faso, Thomas Sankara, have become heroes through their determination, and have died for their ideals.
 They are sources of inspiration who can offer hope to future generations and encourage them to make their dreams and ambitions reality.

-Are you weary of being labelled as a “activist artist”?
+Are you weary of being labelled as an “activist artist”?